Jfrancioso/Jfrancioso/README.md

 ## About Me

-- 🔭 I'm currently working on two projects: **Purrfect Flight** and **PlatoonMedic** – a cat-themed Unity side scroller game and a medical tracker for military medics.
+- 🔭 I'm currently working on three projects: **PortfolioWebsite**, **Purrfect Flight**, and **PlatoonMedic** – a full-stack web applciation for my resume/skills/projects and a blog, a cat-themed Unity side scroller game and a medical tracker for military medics.
 - 🌱 I'm constantly learning new things and exploring new technologies to build better software.
 - 💬 Ask me about how I got started in coding, how I can help you with your projects, or anything else that comes to mind!
 - 📫 You can reach me at **joefrancioso@gmail.com**.